What is a Gaussian Curve, what can you do with it, and how do you get one with your data?

 There isn’t a standard number of bins to use when sampling data like this, but usually the number of bins to use increases with the amount of data we have.

-OK, so now we know what a Normal distribution is and how to recognise it, but what can we do with it?
+OK, so now we know what a Gaussian Curve is and how to recognise it, but what can we do with it?

-Well, for a fixed amount of data that is normally distributed, the general shape of the bell curve doesn’t change, but it may get taller and thinner or shorter and fatter.
+Well, for a fixed amount of data that is normally distributed, the general shape of the Gaussian curve doesn’t change, but it may get taller and thinner or shorter and fatter.

 Have a think about that for a moment - if you take a single class of pupils they’ll all be the same age and will likely all be of a similar height.
 The heights will have less variation - the difference between the shortest and tallest will be relatively small (the distribution will be narrow) - and there will be more pupil heights closer to the centre (the distribution will be taller).